Srivatsan-Srinivasan/cs205-final-project/mpi_odyssey_test/readme.md

 ### HOW TO RUN THIS ON ODYSSEY

-1. Create a virtual environment CS205 in Odyssey (Since you can install packages only in that env.) conda create -n CS205 python=3.6
+1. Create a virtual environment CS205 in Odyssey (Since you can install packages only in that env.)

+$conda create -n CS205 python=3.6

 2. Move to that virtual env

-source activate CS205
+$source activate CS205

-3. Install mpi4py : conda install mpi4py
+3. Install mpi4py :

+$conda install mpi4py

-4. Run bash script (which calls the python file, specifies env. to run from, specifies number of partitions etc.) sbatch run.sbatch
+4. Run bash script (which calls the python file, specifies env. to run from, specifies number of partitions etc.)

+$sbatch run.sbatch

 Note : Check which partition you are in.
 The current code uses doshi-velez(my lab's partition).
 You will not have access to it.